dgilleland/DMIT-2018-Workbook/src/EF6-Recap/ReadMe.md

 This demo and practice solution uses Entity Framework (*EF*) to access the **West Wind Wholesale** database (download the [**latest release**](https://github.com/dgilleland/West-Wind-Wholesale/releases)).
 It illustrates basic concepts of EF regarding the entity and `DbContext` classes (properties for columns, attributes for keys/constraints) and expands on this by introducing **Navigational Properties** to represent the relational aspects of the database.

 When you open the solution in Visual Studio, take a look at the "TODO" messages (under the *View* menu, select *Task List*).
-There you will find references to review items and practice problems you can do on your own.
+There you will find references to review items and practice problems you can do on your own. **Sort the task list** by description to walk through the items in order.

 ![Task List](./vs-task-list.png)